azeltov/aml-jupyter-notebook-runner/readme.md

-Quick Demo how to run and schedule jupyter notebook(s) using AMLv2 CLI pipelines
+Demo how to run and schedule jupyter notebook(s) using AMLv2 CLI pipelines and papermill command

 Demo Steps: